docwagen/unoserver-node/README.md

 - **_libreOfficeUserProfilePath_**: the path to the LibreOffice user profile.
 Will default to a dyamically created temporary directory.

 - **_processIdFile_**: the path to a file that the LibreOffice Process ID will be written to.
-If unoserver is run as a daemon, this file will nt be deleted when unoserver exits.
+If unoserver is run as a daemon, this file will not be deleted when unoserver exits.

 #### Running the unoconvert command